 Recent Advocacy Efforts

-Our Housing and Urban Planning committee has been busy this year.
+Our Land Use Committee has been busy.
 Sustainable Saratoga continues to keep informed and advocate for our sustainability goals.

 Support for an open and transparent government that encourages public participation